• Disease Overview

 Acknowledgment

-NORD gratefully acknowledges N.J.
+NORD gratefully acknowledges H.L.
+Jones, MRCP, Neurology Specialist Registrar and N.J.
 Gutowski, MD, Consultant Neurologist and Associate Professor, Royal Devon and Exeter Hospital and University of Exeter Medical School, Exeter, UK, for assistance in the preparation of this report.

 Disease Overview

 Duane syndrome falls under the larger heading of strabismus (misalignment of the eyes) under the sub-classification of incomitant strabismus (misalignment of the eyes that varies with gaze directions) and subheading of what was previously termed extraocular fibrosis syndromes (conditions associated with fibrosis of the muscles that move the eyes), now termed congenital cranial dysinnervation disorders (CCDDs).
 The CCDDs are a group of congenital neuromuscular diseases resulting from developmental errors in innervation; the abnormalities involve one or more cranial nerves/nuclei with absence of normal innervation and/or secondary aberrant innervation.
-The group includes Duane syndrome, congenital fibrosis of the extraocular muscles (CFEOM), congenital ptosis, Marcus Gunn jaw winking, Möbius syndrome, crocodile tears, horizontal gaze palsy and congenital facial palsy, but this is not an exhaustive list.
+The group includes Duane syndrome, congenital fibrosis of the extraocular muscles (CFEOM), congenital ptosis, Marcus Gunn jaw winking, Mรถbius syndrome, crocodile tears, horizontal gaze palsy, congenital facial palsy and synergistic divergence (which has Duane similarities but no eyeball retraction, lid fissure narrowing and predominantly there is medial rectus involvement), but this is not an exhaustive list.
 Duane syndrome has been subdivided clinically into three types: type 1, type 2, and type 3.

 • Next section >